rustybird/qubes-app-split-browser/README.md

         qvm-create --label=purple surfer
         qvm-prefs surfer default_dispvm whonix-ws-xx-dvm
         qvm-prefs surfer netvm ''

+   The DisposableVMs will know which persistent VM launched them, so don't name it "rumplestiltskin" if an exploited browser mustn't find out.

 2. Copy `vm/` into your persistent VM or its TemplateVM (e.g. fedora-xx) and run `sudo make install-persist`.
 Then install the `dmenu pwgen oathtool` packages in the TemplateVM.